 Would you like to add placeholder text to fields in your forms?
-Placeholder text can help guide your users, either providing instructions or showing an example format.
+Placeholder text can help guide your users in filling out your forms, either by providing instructions or showing an example format.

 - Why Use Placeholder Text?

-- Add Placeholder Text to Input Fields
+- Adding Placeholder Text to Input Fields

-- Add Placeholder Text to Dropdown Fields
+- Adding Placeholder Text to Dropdown Fields

 Why Use Placeholder Text?

 Placeholder text can be especially useful because even though it appears inside a field, the field will still be considered empty until the user adds their own text.

 Below, we’ll cover the most popular reasons for using placeholder text.

-Show Users Example Input
+Showing Users Example Input

 For example, you’ll often see sites using placeholder text to demonstrate the expected format for a phone field.

-Hide Field Labels
+Hiding Field Labels

-However, field labels (the text that says “Name”, “Email”, “Message”, etc) provide really valuable instruction to your visitors.
-In many cases, it’s the only way a user will know what to put in each field.
+However, field labels (the text that says “Name,” “Email,” “Message,” etc.) provide really valuable instructions to your visitors.
+In many cases, it’s the only way users will know what to put in each field.

-Require Users to Select a Dropdown Field Option
+Requiring Users to Select a Dropdown Field Option

-When you first set up a Dropdown field, the first option will be selected by default.
+When you set up a Dropdown field using the Classic style, the first option will be selected by default.

-Add Placeholder Text to Input Fields
+Adding Placeholder Text to Input Fields

 For our example, we’ll add placeholder text to an Email field.

-Add Placeholder Text to Dropdown Fields
+Adding Placeholder Text to Dropdown Fields

 That’s it!
 You can now add placeholder text to your form fields.